Cocaine Defense

 In Los Angeles County, prosecutors in every courthouse have different priorities and policies when it comes to cocaine-related crimes.
 You will benefit from our insider knowledge of how each courthouse deals with these cases.

 Fast action is critical in cocaine cases.
-If you are charged with cocaine possession, cocaine possession for sale, transportation of cocaine or a related criminal drug offense, call Los Angeles cocaine defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+If you are charged with cocaine possession, cocaine possession for sale, transportation of cocaine or a related criminal drug offense, call Los Angeles cocaine defense attorney Jerod Gunsberg at (323) 633-3423 for a confidential consultation or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.